 the_title() vs get_the_title()

-WordPress has two functions for post titles that beginners often confuse:
+WordPress has two similar-looking functions that do different things:

 the_title( '<h1>', '</h1>' );